monospice/spicy-identifiers/README.md

 Identifier Manipulation
 -----------------------

-After parsing an identifier, one can use this package to manipulate the parts.
+After parsing an identifier, we can use this package to manipulate the parts.
-Let's use this DynamicIdentifier instance for the following examples:
+Let's use this `DynamicIdentifier` instance for the following examples:

 ```php
 $identifier = DynamicIdentifier::parse('anIdentifierName');
 ```

-At any time, you may retrieve the current identifier name:
+At any time, we can retrieve the current identifier name:

 **name()** - get the string representation of the entire identifier name